serenity-is/docs/tutorials/movies/adding_movie_genres.md

 We also added another field, *GenreName* that is not actually a field in *Movie* table, but in *Genre* table.

-Serenity entities is more like SQL views.
+Serenity entities are more like SQL views.
 You can bring in fields from other tables with joins.

 By adding *LeftJoin("g")* attribute to MovieId property, we declared that whenever Genre table needs to be joined to, its alias will be *g*.